 What is there to do after church?
-Stick around for a cup of tea, coffee, and a snack after worship!
-This is the best opportunity for us to get acquainted.
+Join us in the Narthex (Lobby) for a cup of tea, coffee, and a snack after worship!
+This is the best opportunity to get acquainted.
 Everyone at CCC remembers what it was like visiting the church for the first time.
 This is a good time to meet members of the congregation, enjoy fellowship, and ask questions.

 What is the dress code?
-There is no dress code.
-Every week you will find people in jeans, people in dresses or suits and ties, shorts in the summer.
+Every week you will find people in jeans, shorts, people in dresses or suits and ties.
 We don’t care what you wear, as long as you’re here.